 Trips to the John D. Gill wreck, a popular Cape Fear area offshore clear dive site, are almost 3 hour each way boat trips and long wonderful days of adventure always seeing something memorable, such as flying fish in summer off the bow, dolphins just ahead of the bow, trolling for spanish and king mackerals on the return trip, or sometimes dolphin fish.
 Kidd could usually get a few nice grouper on the John D. Gill dives as well.

 The NC Department of Travel and Tourism utilized some of their NC underwater photos in their official travel brochures and magazine advertisements for many years also, and sold some photos of theirs in poster form in their NC Public Aquarium Gift Shops at all three NC Public Aquarium sites.
-We are hopefully going to have a copy of both of the books, available for viewing, at the Pine Knoll Shores Public Aquarium by the summer of 2009.
 The NC Public aquarium at Pine Knoll Shores, is part of the NC Public Aquariums, visit their website for locations and times they are open.
 The Pine Knoll Shores aquarium now has a lifesize, "in tank" replica of the U-352 german Sub wreck, the U-352, which there are photos of Donna diving that wreck in the book and on this Under the Sea Gallery site.
 There also is an exhibit in the aquarium of the Caribbsea wreck, which there is also a photo of Donna diving that wreck in the book and on this site and a page of info about this wreck/popular dive site.
 The U-352 replica is so realistic it gave me the same feeling as actually diving there, great memories!

 Harold and I routinely had given presentations such as at Dive Clubs,Carribean Dive Resorts, Diving Conventions, etc. such as SEAS conferences and still do and can be available for seminars and workshops on modeling for underwater shots, and setting up wide angle modeled shots.
 Harold and I focused our photos on the life on and surrounding these artificial reefs off NC and their fragile ecosystems.
 Harold's work and photos with Donna in them, have successfully won several grand prizes and various categories in several underwater photo competitions for both wide-angle and macro categories, including SEAS (South east Atlantic States) regional underwater photo competitions, and also a Kodak worldwide underwater photo competition.
 In the worldwide competition, Harold and Donna's work won (4 prizes,3 photos)grand prize, distance shot category, and macro category, and a 5th place in Macro also.
 Grand prize winner was the cover shot for the book, distance shot was Donna in the red wetsuit diving in the Florida Springs (Manatee Springs) on this site, and the 3rd place was the "purple macro of tube worms" on this site.